Our Arbitration Rules

 R-4.
 Answers and Counterclaims

-(a) A respondent may file an answering statement (Opening Statement) with OCA within 10 calendar days after notice of the filing of the Demand of Arbitration is sent by OCA and received by the respondent.
-The respondent shall, at the time of any such filing, send a copy of any answering statement to the claimant and to all other parties to the arbitration.
+(a) A respondent may file an answering statement (Counter Claim) with OCA within 10 calendar days (1 calendar day – 24 hours if an emergency arbitration) after notice of the filing of the Demand of Arbitration is sent by OCA and received by the respondent.
+The respondent shall, at the time of any such filing, send a copy of any answering statement or counter claim to the claimant and to all other parties to the arbitration.
 If no answering statement is filed within the stated time, the respondent will be deemed to deny the claim (no more chance to file an answering statement).
-Failure to file an answering statement shall not operate to delay the arbitration.
+Failure to file an answering statement or counter claim shall not operate to delay the arbitration.

 (b) A respondent may file a counterclaim at any time after notice of the filing of the Demand is sent by OCA, subject to the limitations set forth in Rule R-5.
 The respondent shall send a copy of the counterclaim to the claimant and all other parties to the arbitration.
 If a counterclaim is asserted, it shall include a statement setting forth the nature of the counterclaim including the relief sought and the amount involved.
-The filing fee as specified in the applicable OCA Fee Schedule must be paid at the time of the filing of any counterclaim.
+Respondents arbitration fee as specified in the applicable OCA Fee Schedule must be paid in full at the time of the filing of any counterclaim.

 If the respondent alleges that a different arbitration provision is controlling, the matter will be administered in accordance with the arbitration provision submitted by the initiating party subject to a final determination by the arbitrator.